 Credit type and terms – Ensure your customers understand the types of payment you’ll accept – cash, credit card, cheque or ‘on account’.
 Also, have in place rules for checking on the credit of the customer – and do the credit check on every new account.

 Issue invoices promptly – What message are you sending if you don’t invoice promptly?
 That you don’t need the money!
 Don’t show ‘payable within 14 days of invoice.’
 Instead, you should show payable by a fixed date, such as 14 June.
 This leaves the customer in absolutely no doubt about when you expect payment.

 Create a collection process – if an account is overdue there should be a process in place to ensure collection activity is commenced as soon as possible.
 You should take action on the account immediately it has gone overdue.
 Start with a polite reminder note escalating to a phone call or a visit if the account is not settled.
 Be polite, professional and persistent whenever making contact with your debtor.
 While you need to be firm you don’t want to be seen as harassing people.
 You may also want to leave yourself with the option of continuing to do business with them.

 Develop a collection schedule.

 You should have a documented procedure that follows a specific timing.
 It could look something like this:

-- Send a reminder notice within one week of the invoice going past due date.
+- Send a reminder notice within one week of the invoice going past the due date.

 - At no later than 10 days after the reminder notice, follow up with a phone call.

-- Two weeks after phone call make a personal visit to customer.
+- Two weeks after the phone call make a personal visit to the customer.